pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 they probably put it into their list of transactions.
 But maybe never.
 But it could be taken a day or a week after the transaction.

-But is there for every block just one transaction?
+student: But is there **for every block just one transaction?**

-No, every block has...
+prof: No, every block has...

-3,000 to 1,000.
+student: ~3,000 transactions.
+(Gemini: As of March 2026, the average number of Bitcoin transactions per block is approximately 3,300 to 3,400.)

-Okay, but it's a fixed amount.
+student: Okay, but it's a fixed amount.

-It's a fixed amount.
+prof: It's **a fixed amount**.
-That's been discussed, always discussed, because the community also depends on the blockchain.
+That's being discussed, always discussed, within the community, it also depends on the blockchain.
 At the beginning, there was not that many transactions, but they're now increasing it.
-Really, you can't go up to it.
-So the whole process doesn't make much difference.
+So for the whole process it doesn't make much difference.

-Yeah, because otherwise you could just put every transaction in.
+student: Yeah, because otherwise you could just put every transaction in.

-Yeah, but they also want to get money.
+prof: Yeah, but they also want to get money.
-Yeah, if one might not probably take every transaction limiting of the people that spend money on.
+Yeah, if one miner probably on every transaction...

+student: It's like limiting of the people that spend money on blockchain.

-So, first thing is they get transaction fees.
+prof: So, first thing is they get **transaction fees**.
 And they get a reward.
-They get a block reward.
+They get a **block reward**.
 So what they do is...
-And that also makes every content different.
+And that also makes **every content different**.
-Even if you all get the same 3 transactions, you're okay.
-You all have your own ID, which is being stored in your block header.
+Even if you all get the same 3 transactions here, you all have your own ID, which is being stored in the block header.
 And there is one particular transaction where you say, just one, let's say one Bitcoin, BTC, to me.
 So you just include one transaction.